Chaitannyaa/Docker-Projects/README.md

-# Docker-Projects
+# Dockerfile-Creation-Projects

-Here you will find my deployment projects using docker containers.
+Here you will find different projects with Dockerfile to dockerize apps.

 Each project folder contains Dockerfile, App files and README.md.